-With over 70 miles of coastline, San Diego tide pools are not as common as one would expect.
+With over 70 miles of coastline, San Diego tide pools are less common than expected.
 You see, it all depends on the topography of the shore.
 Here I would like to present the top 10 San Diego tidepools.
 I will start in North County, San Diego, and end at the most southern location in Point Loma.

 I have linked each address to a Google Map to make it easier for you.
 Also, please click on each photo to see a larger version.

 I have also included a pamphlet, courtesy of the Cabrillo National Monument, which will help you identify some of the tide pool specimens.
 Please have a look and print it out!

 I have always had a deep-seated passion for the Ocean Environment which ultimately led me to receive a degree in Marine Biology.
 Living in the San Diego area for over 30 years, I have extensively explored the 70 miles of San Diego’s coastline, and I am here to share!
 Please use my website to your advantage and have a look around at all the wonders that the beaches of San Diego can offer you!